nfmoore/azure-databricks-containers-mlops-example-scenarios/README.md

-# Example Scenarios: Containerizing Machine Learning Models for Online Inference with Azure Databricks
+# Example Scenarios: MLOps with Azure Databricks using Containers for Online Inference

 ## :books: Overview